 Why Your Guitar Students May Quit Sooner Than They Should:

 Reason #5: You teach guitar using pre-made method books.
-Guitar method books don’t help your students reach their specific goals.
-Your students get bored faster, lose motivation and quit lessons sooner than they should.
-This article helps you create the best guitar teaching materials for your students.
+Guitar method books don’t help your students reach any specific goals… they simply teach information.
+Result: your students get bored faster, lose motivation and quit lessons sooner than they should.

 Reason #2: You have a poor money mindset.
 You won’t become a successful guitar teacher, if you: